 5. Should you rent or buy a van?

 Deciding to rent or buy your van is a largely personal decision based on your circumstances.
 If you’ve never driven professionally before and don’t know how much you’ll enjoy the work, it’s best to not take on any hard costs.
 If you just rent your refrigerated truck or van, then you’ll have a lower initial outlay.
 If you find out the hours or routes aren’t for you, there are fewer sunk costs.
 You’ll also not need to worry about repairs or roadside assistance.
 These expenses can add up on an owned vehicle.
-When renting a delivery van expect short term rates of £375.00 + VAT per week or long term rates of £950 + VAT per month depending on the mileage and the specifications of your exact van.
+When renting a delivery van expect short term hire rates of £375.00 + VAT per week or long term hire rates of £950 + VAT per month depending on the mileage and the specifications of your exact van.

-6. Is delivery driver a hard job?
+6. Is being a delivery driver a hard job?

 While being a delivery driver isn’t a hard job in the physical sense, it can be taxing in some ways.
 According to a BlueArrow driver, “Other drivers’ behaviour and the actual roads themselves.
 It can be difficult to find parking space and there are so many things like road restrictions and speed cameras that can catch you out in a town or a city.
 When you are driving in the big cities you have to be so aware of people, drivers, restrictions and cameras can be mentally draining and it can test your patience.
 You just have to focus on what you are doing, stay alert and keep calm.”
 You’ll also need to be comfortable with flexible earnings and hours if you’re not working for a firm directly.
 As a freelance driver, your payments will be very high some months (like around Christmas) and pretty low other months depending on demand.